danielsz/Palimpsest/README.md

 This minor mode for Emacs provides several strategies to remove text without permanently deleting it.
 Namely, it provides the following capabilities:

  - Send selected text to the bottom of the file
+ - Send selected text to the top of the file
  - Send selected text to a trash file

 Much like code, the process of writing text is a progression of revisions where content gets transformed and refined.
 During these iterations, it is often desirable to move text instead of deleting it: you may have written a sentence that doesn't belong in the paragraph you're editing right now, but it might very well fit somewhere else.
 Since you don't know where exactly, you'd like to put it out of the way, not discard it entirely.
 Palimpsest saves you from the traveling back and forth between your current position and the bottom of your document (or another *draft* or *trash*  document).